ferrannl/kmintapp/README.md

 ## 🖼 Screenshot

-If you’re viewing this on GitHub you might see a preview of the running simulation:
+If you’re viewing this on GitHub you should see a preview of the running simulation:

 ![kmintapp – Simulation Screenshot](./screenshot.png)